The Billion-Dollar Romance Fiction Industry Has A Diversity Problem

 On her own experience with publishers

 Getting published was pretty tough.
 My first book was more sort of on the sexier side, and the heroine was south Asian. ...
 You sort of fall into an internalized trap, all of my characters [before] were always white, and my heart just wasn't in it.
 So I felt like, this wasn't a book I hadn't see anywhere, so I want to write it. ...
-I shopped the book around [with different publishers], and I was trying to told to change the characters' ethnicities.
+I shopped the book around [with different publishers], and I was told to change the characters' ethnicities.
 "We can take this if you can edit it." ...
 It is disheartening to hear, "Well, we can't really connect to her, but we can if you make her white."

 NPR's Emily Sullivan produced this story for digital.